Fast Deep Mixtures of Gaussian Process Experts: Abstract

 \section{Abstract}

-Mixtures of experts have become an indispensable tool for flexible modelling in a supervised learning context, and sparse Gaussian processes (GP) have shown promise as a leading candidate for the experts in such models.
-In the present article, we propose to design the gating network for selecting the experts from such mixtures of sparse GPs using a deep neural network (DNN).
-This combination provides a flexible, robust, and efficient model which is able to significantly outperform competing models.
-We furthermore consider efficient approaches to computing maximum a posteriori (MAP) estimators of these models by iteratively maximizing the distribution of experts given allocations and allocations given experts.
-We also show that a recently introduced method called Cluster-Classify-Regress (CCR) is capable of providing a good approximation of the optimal solution extremely quickly.
-This approximation can then be further refined with the iterative algorithm.
+{ Mixtures of experts have become an indispensable tool for flexible modelling in a supervised learning context, allowing not only the mean function but the entire density of the output to change with the inputs.
+Sparse Gaussian processes (GP) have shown promise as a leading candidate for the experts in such models, and in this article, we propose to design the gating network for selecting the experts from such mixtures of sparse GPs using a deep neural network (DNN).
+Furthermore, a fast one pass algorithm called Cluster-Classify-Regress (CCR) is leveraged to approximate the maximum a posteriori (MAP) estimator extremely quickly.
+This powerful combination of model and algorithm together delivers a novel method which is flexible, robust, and extremely efficient.
+In particular, the method is able to outperform competing methods in terms of accuracy and uncertainty quantification.
+The cost is competitive on low-dimensional and small data sets, but is {\em significantly lower for higher-dimensional and big data sets}.
+Iteratively maximizing the distribution of experts given allocations and allocations given experts does not provide significant improvement, which indicates that the algorithm achieves a good approximation to the local MAP estimator very fast.
+This insight can be useful also in the context of other mixture of experts models. }